 - wellness and massage in Zilina

-- Conclusion: Mala Fatra and Zilina – a worthwhile destination
+- Conclusion: Mala Fatra Mountains and Zilina – a worthwhile destination

-So it is worthwhile to head for Zilina and to have at least one day of rest before or after the mountain hikes.
+So it is worthwhile to head for Zilina and to have at least one day of rest before or after the Mala Fatra mountain hikes.
 For all those who travel by public transport, Zilina is anyway the transfer point to the local buses or trains.
-Info’s about arrival, accommodation, entry points to the mountains, wellness on site etc. can be found in the travel tips Mala Fatra, also with current information about the winter sports areas.
+Info’s about arrival, accommodation, entry points to the mountains, wellness on site etc. can be found down in the Mala Fatra travel tips, also with current information about the winter sports areas.

 Mala Fatra – A mountain ridge in two parts

 Mala Fatra consists of two mountain ranges that can be hiked along a ridge path and many charming side paths.
-The ridge is at the same time part of the long-distance hiking trail „Eisenach – Budapest“, which was built during the socialist „Friendship Times„.
+The ridge is at the same time part of the long-distance hiking trail „Eisenach – Budapest“, which was built during the socialist „Friendship Times“ through 4 East block countries.
 I don’t know if it still exists and is maintained, but if you come across a red „EB“ as a trail marker somewhere, you already know what it’s all about.
-The Mala Fatra is divided into a northeast and a southwest part by the valley of the meandering Vah, which then touches Zilina on its way west.
+The Mala Fatra Mountains are divided into a northeast and a southwest part by the valley of the meandering Vah, which then touches Zilina on its way west.
 The north-eastern part (Krivanska Fatra) is more developed for tourism, but those who have enough time will surely also like the second mountain massif (Lućanská Fatra).

 Active experience in the Vratna Valley